-Our Doctor of Nursing Practice (BSN-DNP) is designed for nurses seeking a terminal degree in nursing practice.
-The curriculum builds on the baccalaureate program by providing clinical preparation to become an advanced practice nurse.
-Students are educated in evidence-based practice, quality improvement and systems thinking, among other key areas.
+Our Doctor of Nursing Practice (BSN-DNP) is designed for nurses seeking a terminal degree in nursing.
+The curriculum builds on the baccalaureate program by providing clinical preparation for becoming an advanced practice nurse and education in evidence-based practice, quality improvement and systems thinking, among other key areas.

 - Assume the role of the advanced practice nurse to provide independent and collaborative health care based on evidence, scientific knowledge and science-based theory.